 Floyd Mayweather is nicknamed as “money” for his features in our list of Highest PPV Boxing Fight.
-This is because, Mayweather has most listing in Most PPV Buys Boxing matches.
+This is because Mayweather has the most listing in Most PPV Buys Boxing matches.
 Apart from him, Manny Pacquiao and Mike Tyson have also recurring visit in the most Pay Per View Selling fights.
-Below is the list of 10 Highest PPV Boxing Fights of all times.
+Below is the list of the 10 Highest PPV Boxing Fights of all time.

 |Rank||Fight||Year||PPV Buys||Total Revenue|

 |1||Floyd Mayweather vs Manny Pacquiao||2015||4.6 Million||$ 410 Million|